itstabya/itstabya.github.io/_pages/about.md

 I'm interested broadly in social media, online communities, systems of governance, and more.
 I also enjoy spending time outside, whether it's running, hiking, skiing, biking, or generally exploring.

+You can find me elsewhere on the Internet, at my [X](https://x.com/itstabya) or [LinkedIn](https://www.linkedin.com/in/yangtanya125/).